 Once you find Orion, you can try to find its sword which points South.
 If you locate the star Alnilam, which is the middle star in Orion’s belt, you will see one bright, one fuzzy, and one dim star hanging down from the belt.
 Orion’s sword points to the South.

 One neat tip about the stars in Orion’s belt, the star that looks fuzzy is actually a nebula called the “Great Nebula of Orion,” and it is considered to be an interstellar nursery because new stars are being formed there.

 When you are looking at Orion’s belt, the rightmost star on its belt is the one called Mintaka.
 The star Mintaka always rises and sets within one degree of True East or True West.

 Navigating the northern hemisphere is sometimes considered easier than navigating the southern hemisphere because the northern hemisphere has a bright and easy-to-find North star; however, using the stars to navigate can be simple no matter where you are if you know where to look.

 Important Southern Hemisphere Constellations

 While there are several more well-known circumpolar constellations in the northern hemisphere, there are three major constellations in the southern hemisphere.
-Here are the details about constellations Carina, Centaurus, and Crux.
+Here are the details about the constellations Carina, Centaurus, and Crux.

 Carina is a southern hemisphere circumpolar constellation.
 Its name is Latin and means “the keel,” referencing the keel of a ship.